-For many market situations and many companies, it isn’t a terribly valid concept, and unfortunately it is getting forced into the vernacular where it doesn’t apply.
+For many market situations and many companies, it isn’t a terribly valid concept, and unfortunately it is getting forced into the vernacular where it doesn’t (or shouldn't) apply.

 The picture of the SR71?
 Yeah, it really has nothing to do with MVP, but I have always wanted to use it in a blog post.